guzzijason/lua-resty-jump-consistent-hash/README.md

-## Jump Consistent Hash for luajit
+## Jump Consistent Hash for luajit (Modified for Apache Traffic Server)
 A simple implementation of [this paper](http://arxiv.org/pdf/1406.2294.pdf).
 Based on code from [ruoshan/lua-resty-jump-consistent-hash](https://github.com/ruoshan/lua-resty-jump-consistent-hash).
 Made to work in Apache Traffic Server by replacing nginx crc32 dependency with [luapower/crc32](https://github.com/luapower/crc32).